RobertRostohar/SDS-Framework/sds/README.md

 Input device can be a File System, STDIO, Socket, ...

 The API is defined in [sds_play.h](include/sds_play.h).
 It features the following functions:
-- `sdsPlayInit`: Initializes the player interface.
+- `sdsPlayInit`: Initializes the player interface and registers an optional event callback function.
 - `sdsPlayUninit`: Un-initializes the player interface.
-- `sdsPlayOpen`: Opens a named player stream with user provided buffer and specified record size.
+- `sdsPlayOpen`: Opens a named player stream with user provided buffer and specified threshold to trigger I/O read.
   It returns the player stream identifier which is used in other functions specifying a player stream.
 - `sdsPlayClose`: Closes the specified player stream.
-- `sdsPlayRead`: Reads data from the specified player stream and returns the number of bytes read.
+- `sdsPlayRead`: Reads a record with data and timestamp from the specified player stream and returns the number of data bytes read.

 The function `sdsPlayRead` call shall be non-blocking where other function calls are typically blocking.
 All function calls except `sdsPlayInit/UnInit` shall be thread-safe.

+Optional event callback function is executed with event:
+- `SDS_PLAY_EVENT_IO_ERROR`: when an I/O error occurs during reading from the input device.
+- `SDS_PLAY_EVENT_DATA_LOST` when data is lost during I/O (buffers too small).